 If you need to grant another person authority to act on your behalf, Battrick Clark Solicitors of Bristol can assist you to grant a power of attorney.

-A Power of Attorney is a means of granting a person of your choosing authority to act on your behalf should you be either absent or if you become unable to act for yourself through either mental or physical incapacity.
-If you become incapable of managing your own affairs and no such power were in existence, an application would have to be made to the Court of Protection for a Deputy Order – a procedure which can be lengthy and expensive.
+If you become incapable of managing your own affairs and no such power were in existence, an application would have to be made to the Court of Protection for a Deputy Order, a procedure which can be lengthy and expensive.
 We can also help you with the Court of Protection process.

 Questions and answers